shindeishwar/json-generator/README.md

 * You can avoid the null fields getting added in JSON using the Add_if_Null attribute.

 * Date and DateTime currently using below format.
-You can change it if you need to by updating the static variable in JSONGeneratorUtil class.
+You can change it if you need to by updating the static variable in JSONGeneratorServiceImpl class.

 	* public static String DATE_FORMAT_STRING = 'yyyy-MM-dd';

 	* public static String DATETIME_FORMAT_STRING =  'yyyy-MM-dd\'T\'HH:mm:ss.SSS\'Z\'';

-* JSONGeneratorUtil class exposes below 3 methods
+* JSONGeneratorService class exposed below 3 static methods

    1. public static String **generateJSONString(String settingGrpName, List\<Sobject> sObjectList)**